ZengineHQ/zengo/docs/data-for-users.md

 a request to `/users/me` endpoint.

-!> ***Important*** to note that if the request to the backend service is made without an access token and the service has offline permissions the access token used in this case is for the workspace user.
+!> ***Important*** to note that if the request to the backend service is made without an access token and the backend service has offline permissions the access token used in this case is for the workspace user and not a real Zengine user.
-This is a common scenario when the backend service is triggered by a webhook.

 Returns a `Promise` resolved with the user id or rejects within one of the following errors: